Stephen Viscusi

 Stephen Viscusi is an American author, columnist and broadcast journalist in the workplace genre.
-Viscusi is the CEO of The Viscusi Group, a retainer-based search practice dedicated to the global recruitment of personnel in the interior furnishings industry.
-He has published two books: On the Job: How to Make it in the Real World of Work (2001, Three Rivers Press, a Division of Random House) and Bulletproof Your Job: 4 Simple Strategies to Ride Out the Rough Times and Come Out on Top at Work (2008, HarperCollins.
+He is the CEO of The Viscusi Group, a retainer-based search practice dedicated to the global recruitment of personnel in the interior furnishings industry.
+He is known for his two books: On the Job: How to Make it in the Real World of Work (2001, Three Rivers Press, a Division of Random House) and Bulletproof Your Job: 4 Simple Strategies to Ride Out the Rough Times and Come Out on Top at Work (2008, HarperCollins.
+Viscusi is a frequent keynote speaker and adviser to Boards on workplace issues.
+He has been featured on various networks in a number of shows- NPR, CNN, CBS, CNBC, ABC News, Fox News, American Morning, Good Morning America, nationally syndicated The Tyra Banks Show, and nationally syndicated Steve Harvey.
 He has contributed to The New York Post and regularly writes for The Huffington Post, Divine Caroline, and The Ladders.

-Early life and education

-Viscusi grew up in Armonk, New York and attended Byram Hills High School.
-He went on to graduate from Manhattan College with a Business and Marketing degree in 1979.

 Career

-Viscusi worked for five years as a sales manager for Euster Associates Inc. which was a Herman Miller and Knoll furniture dealership located in Armonk, New York.
-He was then recruited to Haworth as a regional manager for the New York City-area.
+After graduating from Manhattan College with a degree in business, Viscusi worked for five years as a sales manager for Euster Associates Inc. (a Herman Miller and Knoll furniture dealership) in Armonk, New York.
+He was then recruited to Haworth as a regional manager for the New York City area.
+He then started his own boutique business, the Viscusi Group, a retainer-based search practice dedicated to the recruitment of personnel in the interior furnishings industry.
+His business eventually became one of New York City's largest executive search firms, according to Crain's New York Business.

-In 1985, he launched a boutique business, The Viscusi Group, a retainer-based search practice dedicated to the recruitment of personnel in the interior furnishings industry.
-Areas of expertise include furniture, floor coverings, architectural products, textiles, tile, stone, lighting, and interior products.
-As of 2024, The Viscusi Group has a customer base that is 50% contract interiors customers and 50% residential luxury brands.
-The company includes dealers and all of the major office furniture makers as well as office furniture industry and the latest trends in recruiting.
-Viscusi also runs Viscusi Advisors which acts as a connector between the interiors industry businesses looking to acquire companies as well as those that are looking to sell.

-In 2006, Viscusi went on The Morning Edition at NPR to discuss his book, On the Job: How to Make It in the Real World of Work.
-During the interview, advised employees to anticipate workplace shakeups, avoid resigning prematurely to preserve unemployment benefits, and handle job departures with professionalism to maintain future opportunities.

-Viscusi was the host on the pilot of A&E’s 2011 television show, The Job Whisperer.

-Since 2015, Viscusi has written a column called, “Ask Stephen,” for the magazine “Business of Furniture” (BoF).

-Viscusi has been a frequent keynote speaker and adviser to boards on workplace issues.
-His business became one of New York City's largest executive search firms, according to Crain's New York Business.